OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/NotesTuesday.md

     - or ODK member invited speaker
   - 22 training events; increased a lot since beginning of project

-(silent Alex): many learners learn Jupyter at Software/Data Carpentry
+(silent Olexandr): many learners learn Jupyter at Software/Data Carpentry
 workshops: see e.g. lessons at https://software-carpentry.org/lessons/
 Making more robust and usable Jupyter helps to "Carpenters", and we also get feedback from them.